 I thought it’s time I

 After completing a stimulating albeit challenging final teaching term at Warwick Uni, I decided to embrace my new Birmingham location and the final PhD writing leg by transitioning into a desk space at Birmingham’s new gallery and studios, Odox Arts.
-It seems to have been a most excellent decision.
-While the transition aimed at completing my PhD (and not murdering my partner who also works from home), I have also gained boundless more.
+It seems to have been an excellent decision.
+While the transition aimed at completing my PhD (and not murdering my partner who also works from home), I gained boundless more.

 Finally, those at Odox have made me feel as though each day really matters, in spite of the September (2019) submission deadline arrogantly announcing itself as though it were the only important month in existence.
 I have a lot to be thankful for, and at the end of this 6-month journey, those at Odox Arts will not only take a position on that acknowledgements page (!) but hopefully also be a friend to my performance praxis ahead.